COVID-19 fears reduce WB assembly monsoon session to a single day | Politics

 "We don't want people to stay in the assembly for a long time.
 So it has been decided that the house will be adjourned after obituary reference and placing of few reports," Banerjee said.
 Leader of the Opposition, Abdul Mannan criticised the TMC government for not accepting proposals for bringing in resolution against the "anti-people" policies of the Centre.

 TMC denied the charge and said the resolution was not allowed as the session will be held for just a day.
-Several MLAs, house staff and media personnel Tuesday underwent COVID-19 test in the assembly premises as part of safety norms ahead of the monsoon session, officials said.
+Several MLAs, house staff and journalists Tuesday underwent COVID-19 test in the assembly premises as part of safety norms ahead of the monsoon session, officials said.

 The state government had sent a proposal to the speaker in August for convening a session either from the first or the second week of September, according to sources.
 "As per the norms there cannot be a gap of more than six months between two sessions of the assembly.
 The last session was adjourned in March this year.
 So by September you have to hold the next session," a senior leader of the Trinamool Congress said.